Thermal Contact. II. A Solvable Toy Model: Introduction

-The joint probability distribution for received cumulated heats $\Heat_1$ and $\Heat_2$ is determined at any finite time and for any initial distribution probability through a generating function method (see section \ref{JointProbsection}).
+The joint probability distribution for received cumulative heats $\Heat_1$ and $\Heat_2$ is determined at any finite time and for any initial distribution probability through a generating function method (see section \ref{JointProbsection}).
 Other distribution probabilities are then derived from its expression \eqref{ProbDetailee}, and the explicit results are summarized in subsection \ref{ExplicitProbabilities}.
 The results are given in terms of two integrals in the complex plane.
-The system not only obeys the finite-time symmetry enforced by the modified detailed balance for the ratio of the probabilities to measure some given heat amounts $\Heat_1$ and $\Heat_2$ or their opposite values when the system is initially prepared in an equilibrium state, but it also satisfies another finite-time symmetry specific to the model for the ratio of the same probabilities when the system has any initial distribution probability.
-The latter fluctuation relation involves the initial probability for the sign of the spins product, probably because, by virtue of energy conservation, the values of this sign in the final and initial states are related to the sum $\Heat_2+\Heat_1$ by the constraint \eqref{correspondance}.
+The system obeys the finite-time symmetry \eqref{OppositePQ1PQ2Probcan} enforced by the modified detailed balance for the ratio of the probabilities to measure some given heat amounts $\Heat_1$ and $\Heat_2$ or their opposite values when the system is initially prepared in an equilibrium state.
+But it also satisfies another finite-time symmetry specific to the model for the ratio of the same probabilities when the system has any initial distribution probability.
+The latter fluctuation relation \eqref{OppositePQ1PQ2Prob0} is more subtle as it involves the initial probability distribution for the product of the spins (or equivalently for the energy of the spin pair).

-The cumulants for the cumulated heat $\Heat_2$ are studied in section \ref{LongTimeCumulantsExp} from the characteristic function of the probability density for $\Heat_2$.
+The cumulants for the cumulative heat $\Heat_2$ are studied in section \ref{LongTimeCumulantsExp} from the characteristic function of the probability density for $\Heat_2$.
 The relation between the characteristic function of a probability density $\Probdist({\Heat};t)$ with the generating function for the probability function $\Prob(\Heat;t)$ when the variable $\Heat$ can take only discrete values is recalled in subsubsection \ref{CharFunction}.
 The explicit formul\ae\ for the first four cumulants per unit time in the infinite-time limit are given in \eqref{longtimekappa1a4}.
 Even at equilibrium the cumulants are not those of a Gaussian.